IATI/js-validator-api/README.md

 -   Needs to be set for running locally, but will not actually report telemetry to the AppInsights instance in my experience

-BASIC_GITHUB_TOKEN

--   GitHub personal access token.
-This is needed to pull in the Codelists from the `IATI/IATI-Validator-Codelists` repository.
-Note that you cannot use a "Personal Access Token (Classic)"; you must generate a fine-grained access token.
+GITHUB_OAUTH_APP_CLIENT_ID
+GITHUB_OAUTH_APP_CLIENT_SECRET

+-   GitHub OAuth app.
+No special permissions or access needed.
+Optional, but you may get rate limited very easily if you don't.

 REDIS_PORT=6379
 REDIS_HOSTNAME=redis